 Resolution: Revised

 change Line 2-7 on Page 170 as follows

-The Address Size field specifies the size of the addresses used in the SBP Request IE. If the Address Size field is zero, all addresses in the SBP Request IE are short addresses.
-If the Address Size field is one, all addresses in the SBP Request IE are extended addresses.
+The Address Size field specifies the size of the address used in the SBP Request IE and the Sensing Controlee Address List field.

-The Address Size field indicates the size of addresses contained in the Sensing Controlee Address List field.
 The Address Size field shall be set to zero when short addresses are used, and shall be set to 1 when extended addresses are used.

 CID 276